 Nuchal translucency test

-Nuchal translucency is the thickness at the back of an unborn baby's neck.
-Measuring this thickness helps assess the risk of Down syndrome.
+The nuchal translucency test measures the nuchal fold thickness.
+This is an area of tissue at the back of an unborn baby's neck.
+Measuring this thickness helps assess the risk of Down syndrome and other genetic problems in the baby.

-Your health care provider will use ultrasound to measure the thickness at the back of the baby's neck.
-All babies have some fluid at the back of their neck, but in Down syndrome there is more fluid than normal.
+Your health care provider will use ultrasound to measure the nuchal fold.
+All unborn babies have some fluid at the back of their neck.
+In a baby with Down syndrome or other genetic disorders, there is more fluid than normal.
 This makes the space look thicker.

 How to Prepare for the Test